We don’t have too many beautiful summer days left, so it’s important to take advantage of them.

-Luckily, within our own state, there are plenty of places to get outside, especially within driving distance of Pittsburgh.
+Luckily, there are plenty of places to enjoy being outside within driving distance of Pittsburgh.
 Some can be done in a day; others may require camping or other overnight accommodations.
 Here are some good places to start.

 Presque Isle State Park

 Face it, Pittsburgh, we just don’t have real beaches with waves and such (sorry, Sandcastle doesn’t count).
 Luckily, the creators of Pennsylvania seem to have thought this through.
 To the north, the Commonwealth has this odd little bit shaped sort of like a giant feather dropped into Lake Erie.
 Presque Isle is a long, narrow strip of land that starts getting wider after a few miles, then spreads out into a plume of swamps, peninsulas, bays and miles of beaches with white sand dunes.
 A 13-mile road, with parallel biking, running and walking trails, loops through the park.

 Sunsets are spectacular — at dusk, the sky seems suffused with gold as far as the eye can see.
 Inland, a network of hiking trails winds its way through many of the park’s six distinct ecological zones.
 From the shoreline to the ponds, over dunes and ridges, through swamps and forests — the landscape of Presque Isle is shaped by the waters surrounding it.
 To learn more about the park’s environment, topography and wildlife, check out the exhibits at the Tom Ridge Environmental Center.
 Presque Isle is known as one of the best birdwatching spots in the country, and 320 species have been identified here.
 Also of interest is the Presque Isle Lighthouse, as postcard perfect as any on the Great Lakes.